rbms-bsc/DCRMR/_pages/Phys-desc/Mount.md

 ><CITE>wood</CITE>
 >>**(*Ingest comment*: example needs review)**

 <a name="6.266.3.2.Y.Y">6.266.3.2.Y.Y</a> If none of the terms in the RDA vocabulary is appropriate, record another suitable term from a standardized vocabulary and indicate its source.
-Prefer the [RBMS Controlled vocabularies: Paper terms](http://rbms.info/vocabularies/paper/alphabetical_list.htm){:target="_blank"} for terms for specific types of paper.
+Prefer the [Controlled Vocabulary for Rare Materials Cataloging](https://id.loc.gov/vocabulary/rbmscv.html){:target="_blank"} for terms for specific types of paper.

 **Example:**
 ><CITE>Masonite</CITE>